Labor and Delivery

 If you think you are in labor or have question about labor, go to Am I in Labor?

 Labor and Delivery has 6 triage rooms typically used for any patients 20 weeks gestation or greater.
 In triage, patients are evaluated to determine the appropriate level of care needed for their specific concerns.
 All patients less than 20 weeks are generally evaluated in the Emergency Room located on the 1st floor of Building 2.
-Keeping your safety and privacy in mind, we ask that only one guest accompany you at the bedside in triage.
+Keeping your safety and privacy in mind, only one visitor is allowed once your initial intake is completed with triage nurse..
 From triage, patients are admitted to the hospital, observed for an extended period of time by the healthcare team, sent back to duty/work, or sent home with instructions for home care and follow-up.
 Labor and Delivery is located in Building 2 on the 4th Floor, 4M, directly off the central elevators.

 Labor & Delivery (L&D)